jpasilan/mysms/readme.md

 ## MySMS

 Simple SMS messaging portal integrated with the Twilio SMS Messaging Service.
-Includes too the following packages:
+This also include the following packages:

 * Sentry Cartalyst (for authentication)
-* Stripe API (for purchasing SMS credits.
-This is currently in test mode though)
+* Stripe API (for purchasing credits but is currently in test mode though)

 ## Development